SepidehBahri/pretrained-CNNs-in-PyTorch/README.md

 ## 📥 Downloadable Sample Dataset

-> ⚠️ Replace this with your actual data or download script
+> ⚠️ Replace this with your actual data
 Example (2-class folder structure):

 ```